OfficeDev/Office-Add-in-TranslateASPNET/README.md

-# Office Add-in - Use Bing Translator and ASP.NET in an app
+# Office Add-in - Use Bing Translator and ASP.NET in an add-in

 **Table of contents**